hunterf2278/sep10-freedom-project/blog/entry06.md

 <img src="Screenshot 2026-05-10 2.35.25 PM.png"/>

- One challenge I faced was in my PArt B page  where my image wasb't appearing on my website, even though I had all the code there in my html.
-So, when I couldn't  figure out why it wasn't working, I asked my classmate and he asked me if i downloaded the image intoa file in my IDE.
-Thats when I remembered in the shabr project, the images we were allowed to use were already in my IDE so when I added the code, thats why they appeared on my website.
-I downloaded the images into my IDE then did `http-server` in order to preview my website and luckily my image was there.
+ One challenge I faced was in my Part B page  where my image wasb't appearing on my website, even though I had all the code there in my html.
+So, when I couldn't  figure out why it wasn't working, I asked my classmate and he asked me if i downloaded the image into a file in my IDE.
+Thats when I remembered in the shabr project, the images we were allowed to use were already in my IDE. thats why when  I added the code, they appeared on my website.
+Then I downloaded the image into my IDE then did `http-server` in order to preview my website and luckily my image was there.

  This screenshot shows the image downloaded into my IDE.